Provably Finding a Hidden Dense Submatrix among Many Planted Dense Submatrices via Convex Programming: The Densest Submatrix Problem

-In the expression, $\gamma \ge 0$ denotes a regularization parameter, selected to balance between the two objectives.
+We move the rank constraint to the objective and relax using the nuclear norm \cite{recht2010guaranteed}, and then relax binary constraints using appropriate box constraints.
+This yields the optimization problem

+Here, $\gamma \ge 0$ denotes a regularization parameter selected to balance between the two objectives. and $\|\X\|_*$ denotes the nuclear norm of matrix $\X$, which is equal to the sum of the singular values of $\X$.
+The relaxation~\eqref{eqn3.2} is convex since it is the minimization of the sum of a norm and linear function subject to linear constraints.
+Moreover,~\eqref{eqn3.2} satisfies Slater's condition; indeed, $\X = \Y = m_1 n_1/(M N) \e\e^T$ is strictly feasible for~\eqref{eqn3.2}.
+Moreover, \eqref{eqn3.2} can be rewritten as a semidefinite program using the argument presented in~\cite{recht2010guaranteed}.
+Thus,~\eqref{eqn3.2} can be solved using standard algorithms for semidefinite programming such as interior point methods; we consider a first-order method for solution of~\eqref{eqn3.2} in Section~\ref{sec:ADMM}.

 As previously mentioned, it is reasonable to anticipate retrieving the solution of \eqref{eqn3.1} from \eqref{eqn3.2} when matrix $\A$ consists of a dense $m_1\times n_1$ submatrix hidden among perhaps many other dense submatrices under certain assumptions about the size and density of these submatrices.
 In particular, this program succeeds in recovering the planted block exactly when embedded in a noisy binary matrix under the conditions of Theorem~\ref{Theorem recov}.